marcusvb/dotfiles/README.md

     Dictation key is mapped to execute mute script

     #### Modifier keys
-    `Caplock key -> ^ Control` (right control - macOS just doesn't specify this.
+    `Caps lock key -> ^ Control` (right control - macOS just doesn't specify this.
 Allows us to use this as a hotkey for Loop)

 1. Go through the dirs and apply what you want, e.g. `cd/vscode; ./setup.sh`